-Encounters between Medicine, Literature, Philosophy & their Circulation in Public Debates
+Encounters between Medicine, Literature, Philosophy and their Circulation in Public Debates

-One crucial question in tracing the history of normalcy is this: How does a term come to be established as a category and used to designate something as abnormal?
+One crucial question in tracing the history of normalcy is: How does a term come to be established as a category and used to designate something as abnormal?

 Our research on hysteria, contagion, and Alzheimer's disease shows how much the understanding of a category depends on its configuration in medical records as well as its contemporary use in medical, political, and philosophical debates.
 Indeed, such categories’ usage seems to play a greater role than their definition, their connotation a greater role than their denotation.
 By analyzing texts as fields of struggle, we see how particular conceptions come to be shared—to the point of becoming invisible—and taken for granted in discourses and in fashioning sensibilities.